-Prior to the Akcea Acquisition, the shares third parties owned represented an interest in Akcea's equity that we did not control.
-However, as we maintained overall control of Akcea through our voting interest, we reflected the assets, liabilities and results of operations of Akcea in our condensed consolidated financial statements.
-Through September 30, 2020 and through the closing of the Akcea Acquisition, we reflected the noncontrolling interest attributable to other owners of Akcea's common stock on a separate line on our statement of operations and a separate line within stockholders' equity in our condensed consolidated balance sheet.
-In addition, through September 30, 2020 and through the closing of the Akcea Acquisition, we recorded a noncontrolling interest adjustment to account for the stock options Akcea granted, which if exercised, would have diluted our ownership in Akcea.
-This adjustment was a reclassification within stockholders' equity from additional paid-in capital to noncontrolling interest in Akcea equal to the amount of stock-based compensation expense Akcea had recognized.
+The shares third parties own represent an interest in Akcea's equity that we do control.
+However, as we continue to maintain overall control of Akcea through our voting interest, we reflect the assets, liabilities and results of operations of Akcea in our condensed consolidated financial statements.
+We reflect the noncontrolling interest attributable to other owners of Akcea's common stock in a separate line on the statement of operations and a separate line within stockholders' equity in our condensed consolidated balance sheet.
+In addition, we record a noncontrolling interest adjustment to account for the stock options Akcea grants, which if exercised, will dilute our ownership in Akcea.
+This adjustment is a reclassification within stockholders' equity from additional paid-in capital to noncontrolling interest in Akcea equal to the amount of stock-based compensation expense Akcea had recognized.